FREE UK SHIPPING OVER £35 | KLARNA OVER £35

 * Fine lines and wrinkles appear prominent, and the texture remains uneven.

-Your skin is unique, and its needs can change over time, especially as we go through peri- and menopause.
+Your skin is unique, and its needs can change over time, especially with peri- and menopausal hormonal changes as we go through midlife.

-Pay close attention and tailor your routine based on your unique skin type, concerns, and goals and what works best for you.
+Pay close attention and tailor your routine based on your unique skin type, concerns, and goals and what works best for you for where you're at - and keep in mind that even this may fluctuate day to day as time goes on.

 If you're dealing with an illness, a chronic condition or in the process of receiving medical treatment or medication that could also affect your skin and what it needs.